joshuadanpeterson/typewriter.nvim/WARP.md

 2. Add them to `lua/typewriter/utils/center_block_config.lua`
 3. Test with sample code files
 4. Update README.md supported languages section
+5. Run tests to ensure no regressions

+### Pull Request Guidelines
+1. Include a clear description of the changes
+2. Reference related issues if applicable (e.g., "Fixes #123")
+3. Ensure all tests pass (`busted -v spec/`)
+4. Keep PRs focused on a single concern
+5. Follow the existing code style in each file

+## Coding Conventions

+- Use Lua for all plugin code
+- Follow the existing code style in each file
+- Provide meaningful variable and function names
+- Add comments for complex logic
+- Run `luacheck` for linting before committing
+- Ensure tests pass before committing code changes

 ## Technical Details